NoctemApple/dashboard/README.md

-## OH HI
+# OH HI

-Currently work in progress.

-This is an intergrated ML dashboard made using Streamlit.
+This is an intergrated dashboard I am making

-The goals of this project are the following:

-* Uses datasets that are either uploaded or fetched from Kaggle

-* Clean, filter, and explore data with visual aids, and summaries

-* View missing data maps, heatmaps, and quick charts

-* Train and export machine learning models (WIP)
+## Purpose of branch

+The branch is specifically made for a dataset I got for essentially a mock case study with a friend

-# How to run
+## How to run

 streamlit run home.py